Global Shark Fin Antenna Market Size, Share, Value, and Competitive Landscape 2020-2026

 Fin Type Antennas are shaped like shark fins, in contrast to conventional black rod type antennas, they were developed with an emphasis on design as to synchronize with the car body.
 These antennas are not prone to theft as they are fully attached to the car body, unlike rod type antennas which could be dismantled.
 Also, since they are short, drivers need not worry about bumping their antennas in garages with low ceilings.

-This report contains market size and forecasts of Shark Fin Antenna in China, including the following market information:
+This report contains market size and forecasts of Shark Fin Antenna in US, including the following market information:

 MARKET MONITOR GLOBAL, INC (MMG) has surveyed the Shark Fin Antenna manufacturers, suppliers, distributors and industry experts on the impacts of the COVID-19 pandemic on businesses, with top challenges including ingredients and raw material delays, component and packaging shortages, reduced/cancelled orders from clients and consumers, and closures of production lines in some impacted areas.

-This report also analyses and evaluates the COVID-19 impact on Shark Fin Antenna production and consumption in China
+This report also analyses and evaluates the COVID-19 impact on Shark Fin Antenna production and consumption in US

 Total Market by Segment: